schollz/kiki/README.md

 ## Make new profiles

 Its easy to make a new profile.
-Each *kiki* instance is stored in a folder, (default: `.kiki`).
-For a new profile, just add the `-path` flag:
+Each *kiki* instance is stored in a folder, (default: `$HOME/.kiki/default`).
+For a new profile, just add the `-alias some-profile` flag:

 ```
-kiki -path zack-profile
+kiki -alias some-profile
 ```

-which will create a new profile in the `./zack-profile` folder.
+which will create a new profile in the `$HOME/.kiki/some-profile` folder.
 Just use the same command to reload it when you stop the program.

 ## Make your own sync hub